Panzerschrek/U-00DC-Sprache-site/overview.md

 Inheritance in Ü uses zero or one base and zero or many interfaces model.

-Inheritance is enabled only if necessary - if class has ancestors or is defined as polymorph.
+Inheritance is enabled only if necessary - if a class has ancestors or is defined as polymorph.
 This allows for most classes not to be polymorph and thus avoid polymorhpism overhead (for virtual table pointers, for example) where it is not necessary.